 Play N Dine at Hollywood and Vine

 We wrote a detailed review of the Play N Dine character breakfast here.
-It’s become one of our favorite character meals on property because of the great character interaction you get, and it has only gotten better with the addition of the very popular Doc McStuffins and Sofia the First.
-We have an ADR for this on our upcoming trip and can’t wait!
+It became one of our favorite character meals on property because of the great character interaction.
+It’s a “must do” for fans of Doc McStuffins, Sofia the First, Jake and the Neverland Pirates, or Handy Manny.

 Disney Junior Live on Stage

-This stage show is on our “Must Do” list and is usually the first thing we do after breakfast!
-It can be a little uncomfortable for the adults to sit on the floor, but the kids are invited to stand up and dance throughout as puppets from Mickey Mouse Clubhouse, Doc McStuffins, Sofia the First, and Jake and the Neverland Pirates entertain!
+Another “must do” for Disney Junior fans is Disney Junior Live on Stage.
+It can be a little uncomfortable for the adults to sit on the floor, but it’s worth it to see the kids stand up and dance throughout the show as puppets from Mickey Mouse Clubhouse, Doc McStuffins, Sofia the First, and Jake and the Neverland Pirates entertain!
 Keep an eye out for bubbles and gold doubloons!